-Each Party shall endeavor to use information technology that expedites procedures for the release of goods.
+Each Party's customs authority shall endeavor to use information technology that expedites procedures for the release of goods.
 When deciding on the information technology to be used for this purpose, each Party shall:

-- (a) endeavor to use international standards; - (b) make electronic systems accessible to customs users; - (c) provide for electronic submission and processing of information and data before arrival of the shipment to allow for the release of goods on arrival; - (d) employ electronic or automated systems for risk analysis and targeting; - (e) work towards developing compatible electronic systems among the Parties' customs authorities, to facilitate government to government exchange of international trade data; and - (f) work towards developing a set of common data elements and processes in accordance with World Customs Organization (WCO) Customs Data Model and related WCO recommendations and guidelines.
+- (a) use, to the extent possible, international standards; - (b) make electronic systems accessible to the trading community; - (c) provide for electronic submission and processing of information and data before arrival of the shipment to allow for the release of goods on arrival; - (d) employ electronic or automated systems for risk analysis and targeting; - (e) work towards developing compatible electronic systems among the Parties' customs authorities, to facilitate government to government exchange of international trade data; and - (f) work towards developing a set of common data elements and processes in accordance with World Customs Organization (WCO) Customs Data Model and related WCO recommendations and guidelines.